weaviate/weaviate-io/developers/weaviate/quickstart/index.md

     - Using custom vectors,
 - Performed searches, including:
     - Semantic search,
-    - Sementic search with a filter and
+    - Semantic search with a filter and
     - Generative search.

 Where next is up to you.
 We include a few links below - or you can check out the sidebar.